Overview of Home Mortgage Process

-- Any time you purchase a home, you’ll need to have it inspected by a certified inspector.
-They’ll do things like check the electric outlets and lights, the plumbing, the roof and siding, the windows, the furnace and water heater, etc. The inspector will provide you with a report of his or her findings, and then you and your realtor will identify which issues you want the seller to fix before the purchase (or have the price adjusted accordingly) in the Inspection objection document.
+- Any time you purchase a home, you’ll want to have it inspected by a certified inspector (you Realtor should recommend one).
+An inspector will check the electric outlets and lights, the plumbing, the roof and siding, the windows, the furnace and water heater, etc. Once complete, they will provide you with a report of their findings, and then you and your realtor will identify which issues you want the seller to fix before the purchase (or have the price adjusted accordingly) in the Inspection objection document.

-The mortgage loan amount is based on the purchase price or appraised value, whichever is less, so if the appraisal comes in lower than the purchase price, you can either negotiate with the seller to lower the price accordingly via the Appraisal Objection, or you can increase your down payment to make up the difference.
+- The mortgage loan amount is based on the purchase price or appraised value, whichever is less, so if the appraisal comes in lower than the purchase price, you can either negotiate with the seller to lower the price accordingly via the Appraisal Objection, or you can increase your down payment to make up the difference.
 If the appraisal comes in higher than the purchase price, kudos for being a smart buyer: the seller cannot negotiate to increase the sales price.

-Once the appraisal has been received and any Appraisal Objections are clarified, the entire loan file is re-submitted to the underwriter for final approval, or “clear to close,” a step that must be completed by the Loan Objection Deadline.
+- Once the appraisal has been received and any Appraisal Objections are clarified, the entire loan file is re-submitted to the underwriter for final approval, or “clear to close,” a step that must be completed by the Loan Objection Deadline.
 Once this is complete: Congratulations, you are Approved!

-Once approved, the loan file enters the closing phase: loan figures are sent to the title company, which then calculates any additional fees (title company fees, sellers fee and lenders fees) and provides a settlement statement that reflects the final amount you’ll need at closing: your down payment and closing costs.
+- Once approved, the loan file enters the closing phase: loan figures are sent to the title company, which then calculates any additional fees (title company fees, sellers fee and lenders fees) and provides a settlement statement that reflects the final amount you’ll need at closing: your down payment and closing costs.